local-foundation/local-foundation.github.io/content/founderstalk.md

 Supporter ticket + your business logo and banner on the event: $100

-*Contact us if you would like an opportunity to volunteer to this event.
+*Contact us if you would like an opportunity to volunteer to this or other events.